davidgoddard/tango/READ_ME.md

 Some features from the old full "Tanda Player" system are yet to be ported over.
 These include:
 - having an auto-dj capable of creating tandas or whole playlists
 -

+## Tagging ##

+Although not a primary goal of the player, it may be useful to attach labels to tracks whether that is dates or labels such as "fun" etc.

+To help standardise on names, as more labels are added, these will appear in the editor for quick filling in.
+If no label is given the text is simply appended to the notes.
+Numeric fields will be separately handled to allow searching by range of values.